 While you may wish to pursue a guidance qualification from the UK, this will still require a formal process for the qualification to be recognised in order to practice as a guidance counsellor in Ireland.

 NARIC Ireland provides advice on the academic recognition of foreign qualifications by comparing them, where possible and appropriate, to a major award type and level on the Irish National Framework of Qualifications (NFQ).
 A comparability statement for each qualification listed is available for download on their website: www.naric.ie

-Guidance Qualifications attained outside the state must meet the requirements of the DES if employment in the education and training sector is sought.
+Guidance Qualifications attained outside the state must meet the requirements of the Department if employment in the education and training sector is sought.
 It can be the case that a person is required to pursue additional modules to ensure adherence to these requirements.
 If you have completed your guidance qualifications outside of the state and are interested in accessing employment as a guidance counsellor in the education and training sector, explore the various courses listed above and contact the relevant colleges for more information.

 If you have any other queries in relation to the recognition of foreign qualifications in guidance counselling for the purposes of employment in the education and training sector in Ireland, please e-mail: firstname.lastname@example.org

 Private Guidance practitioners who work within the education and training sector are generally expected to hold a recognized qualification in guidance counselling.
 The Institute of Guidance Counsellors (IGC) maintains a list of its members who work as private practitioners

 In addition to obtaining a recognised guidance qualification, and due to the nature of guidance delivery individuals are encouraged to engage in regular Continuing Professional Development (CPD), stay abreast of ongoing developments; such as educational and training opportunities, ICT, the world of work (professions/occupations), avail of professional networking opportunities and be familiar with links and referral systems available.